-The truth is, the way someone wants to interact with a hotel's website on a phone is different than how that person would interact with the site on a desktop.
-The number of mobile users is constantly growing and hotels cannot afford to ignore this market.
-There was a time, many years ago, when hotels didn't think they needed a regular website.
+The truth is, the way someone wants to interact with a hotel's website on the phone is different than how that person would interact with the site on a desktop.
+The number of mobile users is continually growing, and hotels cannot afford to ignore this market.
+There was a time, many years ago, when hotels didn't think they needed a basic website.
 Ultimately, they adapted.
 If hotels apply this same logic to a mobile site, then they need to get one, and soon.
-So what components should be included on a hotel's mobile site?
+So what components should be included in a hotel's mobile website?
 There are a few key elements to keep in mind.

 For easy booking with an ever-growing number of people using mobile to research and book travel, it is essential to have a mobile-optimized reservation system.
 Missing out on a conversion simply because a mobile site has no way to book a room could be detrimental.
 At the very minimum, there should be a link to the booking engine provider directly on the site.

 There are endless possibilities for integrating social media with a mobile site.
 There are a lot of interactive capabilities as well.
-With new geolocation technologies emerging all the time, offering guests specials or deals when they check in somewhere or are near the property is a great way to entice guests.
-People may be more encouraged to share their experiences at hotels with their social networks if the hotels themselves are involved in social media as well.
+With new geolocation technologies emerging all the time, offering guests specials or deals when they check-in somewhere or are near the property is a great way to entice guests.
+People may be more encouraged to share their adventures at hotels with their social networks if the hotels themselves are involved in social media as well.

-While this may not be a critical component for a mobile site, including mobile-optimized photos is of course never a bad thing for a hotel to include on its website.
+While this may not be a critical component for a mobile site, including mobile-optimized photos, is of course never a bad thing for a hotel to include on its website.
 Professional photography needs to be invested in at some point, sooner rather than later.
-Many mobile users are interested in a hotel's images and not incorporating any photos can definitely turn off a potential guest to your property.
+Many mobile users are interested in a hotel's images and not incorporating any photos can turn off a potential guest to your property.